FrostyPqnda/Coding-Projects/Python/KeyLogger/README.md

 NOTE: Upper and lowercase letters will be treated the same for simplicity sake.

-NOTE: This is merely a barebones code.
-The actual executable application that will use the source code will be released at a future date
+DISCLAIMER: Do note that this code is merely barebone version of an executable application that I plan to release later in the future.
+Until then, come back later to see the release of the KeyLogger application.

 HOW TO USE:
 - Install pynput (for keyboard monitoring)